laravel/nova-docs/3.0/resources/file-fields.md

 ### Customizing Accepted File Types

-By default, the `File` field will allow any files to be selected and uploaded.
-However, you may customize the accepted file types using the `acceptedTypes` method:
+By default, the `File` field will allow any files to be selected and uploaded; however, you may customize the accepted file types using the `acceptedTypes` method:

 ```php
 File::make('Disk Image')->acceptedTypes('.dmg,.exe')
 ```

-When using the `acceptedTypes` method, Nova is adding the `accepts` attribute to the file picker, meaning that all of these media types are valid:
+When using the `acceptedTypes` method, Nova adds the `accepts` attribute to the file input element; therefore, all of the following media types are valid:

 - `.dmg`
 - `.dmg,.exe,.deb`